lukaszplawny/one-time-token/README.md

 ## TO DOs:

-* improve logging
+* improve logging in tests
-* separete system test and application by introducing two maven modules. spring-boot-plugin doesn't support starting application from another module, so other plugin needs to be used ()
+* separete system test and application by introducing two maven modules. spring-boot-plugin doesn't support starting application from another module, so other plugin needs to be used